-- Deferral limits have been increased for 2015.
-The IRS announced that pension limitations governing the 457 plans will increase for 2015 as the increase in the Consumer Price Index was sufficient to meet the statutory thresholds for its adjustment.
-Therefore, the elective deferral (contribution) limit for employees who participate in deferred compensation will increase to $18,000.
-The catch-up contribution limit for employees aged 50 and over who participate will increase to $6,000.
-10/28/2014
+Deferral limits will increase for 2018.
+The IRS announced that pension limitations governing the 457 plans will increase for 2018 as the increase in the Consumer Price Index was sufficient to meet the statutory thresholds for its adjustment.
+Therefore, the elective deferral (contribution) limit for employees who participate in deferred compensation will increase to $18,500 and the Special Catch-up limit will therefore increase to $37,000.
+The age 50 catch-up contribution limit will remain at $6,000 making the total contribution limit for those aged 50 and older $24,500 for the 2018 tax year.

 To review your account or make investment changes, you can access your account via the T. Rowe Price website.

 Enroll Now and Build for Your Financial Future.
 Contact your Agency Liaison or the Deferred Compensation Office at the address and numbers below.

 Questions and answers to address the most common inquiries about the Deferred Compensation Plan.

 Examine descriptions of the funds available in the Deferred Compensation Plan with an illustration of their share price stability versus their return potential.

 Access up-to-date, personal account information, including current share prices for all funds, via the T. Rowe Price website.
 Fund prices are shown under the 'Investments' tab.
 Registration required for first-time users.

 Determine the investment results for each of the funds and their appropriate benchmark indexes.

 Download a Deferred Compensation form or newsletter now using Acrobat Reader.